bjoydeep/obs-streaming/README.md

 # Notes

 ## Objectives
  Our goal is to take Prometheus style metrics, stream it to Kafka and apply streaming analytics in Spark.
+Very soon we would be expanding this to include key cluster events (not to be confused with alerts; alerts already come in through the metric stream) like cluster scaling, node memory pressure, cluster upgrade etc. Speaking in a more generic way - the goal is to build AI/ML/Statistical models around streaming observability data.
+We could stray to data at rest aka batch processing as well.

  The set up here is as below.

  ![](proposed_architecture.png)